-Rates are still remarkably low and are likely to go up in the future.
-If you’ve been thinking about refinancing your mortgage, don’t put it off any longer.
-Get in touch with one of our expert Home Loan Guides to see if refinancing makes sense.
+If you’ve been thinking about refinancing your mortgage, get in touch with one of our expert Home Loan Guides to see if refinancing makes sense for your situation.
 We can run the numbers for you, and there’s no obligation to apply.
-Lowering your interest rate could decrease your monthly payment and save you a bundle over the life of your loan.
-With enough equity in your home, you could also consider a cash-out refinance to help cover large home improvement projects or pay off higher interest debt to free up more of your monthly income.
+You might also want to consider a cash-out refinance to help cover large home improvement projects or pay off higher interest debt to free up more of your monthly income.

 As we head into a new year, resolve to focus on taking care of your biggest investment.
 A little time and effort now can reap great rewards in the long run.